jackm321/RustNN/README.md

 ## Fork
 This fork adds L2 regularization and several activation functions to the original crate.
 Additionally, there are a few minor improvements.
 Lambda can be set just like the learning rate.
-The activation function gets set in NN::new as second parameter.
+The activation functions for hidden and output gets set in NN::new as second and third parameter respectively.

 ## XOR example